Thexiaoyuqaq/HTML-Sky/README.md

 # HT's Mod Loader for Sky:Cotl
 Use HTML to execute code before the game does.

+**This project and its derivatives are only intented to be used for learning purposes.
+This repository won't contain any anti-anti-cheat.**

+**The responsibility arising from the use of this project and its derivatives in multiplayer games shall be borne by the users themselves.**

 ## Usage
 1. Download latest mod loader in [releases](https://www.github.com/HTMonkeyG/HTML-Sky/releases/latest).
 2. Put `winhttp.dll` and `html-config.json` (optional) under the same folder with `Sky.exe`.